beginning of content

 What is memory loss?

 Everyone forgets things sometimes.
-Perhaps you can't always remember where you left your keys or think of the word you need straightaway.
+Perhaps you can't always remember where you left your keys or think of the word you need straight away.

 What symptoms are related to memory loss?

 Dementia Australia has a simple memory, mood and thinking checklist.
 You may find it helpful to fill in this checklist and discuss the results with your doctor.
-This tool can help you decide what to do next.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.